jileon/janet-reactCapstone-client/README.md

 ## How to Use
 - Create a new username and password or use the demo account details provided below.
-- To read about the app,click the about link on the top right corner found on the main page with directory 'https://newsflashapp.herokuapp.com/news'
+- To read about the app, click the about link on the top right corner found on the main page with directory 'https://newsflashapp.herokuapp.com/news'
 - Click on each navigation item at the top to get headlines for each topic
 - Search a topic using the search form below the navigation
 - Hover over an item and scroll for any overflow.
 Hovering an item also reaveal the 'Add to Folder Button' Click to add to a folder.